 Another favorite is the Palle de Ricotta stand selling fried donuts that are made with ricotta.
 These are a tasty treat, especially when covered in chocolate!

 If you want to try a different take on a pizza, there is a stand selling pizzas topped with either potatoes and cheese or ham and cheese.
-They are smoked in a wood-fired oven and it is one of the most popular stands at the market.
-Definitely worth a try!
+They are smoked in a wood-fired oven and it is one of the most popular stands at the market and another must-try.

 Make your way over to the Mercato Vecchio that is connected to the Piazza dei Signori.
 Here you’ll find cheese shops selling cheese from all over Italy, mulled wine, and hot chocolate, too.

-If you still have room for more food, try the Peara e Cotechino stand selling a local dish made with boiled meat and a sauce made of grated bread, ox marrow, and broth.
+If you still have room for more food, try the Peara e Cotechino stand selling a local dish made with boiled meat covered in a sauce made of grated bread, ox marrow, and broth.
 This stand also serves different plates with polenta.
-We didn’t have time to try this, but it looks good if you want to try something more local.
+We didn’t have time to try this, but it looks good if you want to try a local dish.

 Ponte di Castelvecchio & Ponte Pietra